This Step: Take Drivers Education

 Teens age 15 ½ to 17 years old can begin the three-stage Hawaii Graduated Driver License Program (GDL) by signing up for a state-approved drivers education course.
-If you are 18 or older, drivers ed isn’t a requirement to get your driver’s license, but it will help you prepare for the written test.
+If you are 18 years old or older, drivers ed isn’t a requirement to get your driver’s license, but it will help you prepare for the written test.

 - Hawaii traffic laws

-- HI road signs
+- Hawaii road signs

 - Safe-driving practices and more